Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 As anticipated, while assembling the client [Lightstreamer - "Hello World Tutorial - Flex (AMF) Client"](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex) we're going to use "AMFHELLOWORLD" as the adapter set name, while we'll use the classic [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) as our Metadata Adapter and our brand new AMFHelloWorld class as our Data Adapter.<br>

-Please note that the [latest release](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-adapter-java/releases) of this project contains an alternative deploy folder with a jar file instead of .class ones.

-### Ready to Go

 Please, in order to test this adapter follow the steps in [Lightstreamer - "Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).